S-Gabrie1/Project-API-Country-Service/README.md

 2. ## [How to use](###How-to-use)

-  - You press on "Show More" to see 3 more countries which totals to 250
+  - You press on "Show Countries" to see 3 more countries which totals to 250
   - You can search for individual countries & each country you search for will be saved
-  - When you press the Searched countries you will see all the countries you have searched for.
+  - When you press the "Searched Countries" you will see all the countries you have searched for.
-  - the filter by region function will help navigate countries by specific regions.
+  - the filter by region function will let you navigate countries by specific regions.

 3. ## [Technologies](###technologies)